bananapielearnsjava/tp/docs/DeveloperGuide.md

    When the user sets a new theme, this data will be updated.

-2. **More specific error message for `schedule` command**:
+2. **More fit error message for `schedule` command**:
-   The current error message when the `schedule` command is executed with missing or invalid parameters is `Invalid Command Format!` and it is too general.
-We plan to make the error message mention the reason for failure.
-   These reasons for failure include missing parameters, or invalid parameters provided.
-   For example: `Command could not be executed due to missing parameter: adt\` or `Command could not be executed due to unrecognised parameter(s): a\, b\ `
+   The current error message when the `schedule` command is executed with an index but missing or invalid prefixes is `You must provide an index and it has to be a non-zero unsigned integer.` This error message occurs because the parser parses the invalid prefix together with the index and throws an exception as it sees it as not valid.
+Therefore, we plan to make the error messages for this command more specific and accurate, by mentioning the reason for failure.
+These reasons include, but are not limited to, missing non-optional parameters, and invalid parameters provided.
+An example of such an error message is `Command could not be executed due to missing parameter: adt\` or `Command could not be executed due to unrecognised parameter(s): a\, b\ `

 3. **Warn Overlapping Appointments:**